-This is the first of five policies that will be developed by the Policy Expert Group.
-Whereas PICASSO will not be able to satisfy all concerns across all stakeholders, the aim will be to explore how US/EU collaboration in ICT can be served, best, taking into account the differences in approach towards privacy and data protection in the USA and in Europe, with respect for law and citizens’ expectations, and keeping the widest possible space for innovation and deployment.
+This was the first of five policies that will be developed by the Policy Expert Group.
+Whereas PICASSO will not be able to satisfy all concerns across all stakeholders, the aim is to explore how US/EU collaboration in ICT can be served, best, taking into account the differences in approach towards privacy and data protection in the USA and in Europe, with respect for law and citizens’ expectations, and keeping the widest possible space for innovation and deployment.

-Following the discussion about privacy and data protection, the following subjects came forwards as priorities that, looking at the other PICASSO expert subjects (5G networks; Big Data; IoT/CPS) would seem to be relevant across the board:
+Following the discussion about privacy and data protection (see Policy Paper 1), the following subjects came forwards as priorities that, looking at the other PICASSO expert subjects (5G networks; Big Data; IoT/CPS) would seem to be relevant across the board:

 - Security: without security we have “nothing”; ensuring a certain level of security will be a key requirement for all ICT applications developed in US/EU.
 It was decided to propose this as a candidate subject for one of the last four policy papers.
 David Farber (CMU) kindly volunteered to “hold the pen”, thus facilitating further development of this paper.
 (Policy Paper 2)